weblabsaus/eagle/README.md

 # EaglerCraft Client Selector

-A website that hosts and provides many modified EaglerCraft Clients with a clean UI, thanks to Robert Dixon for his HTML Link Page Template (https://github.com/robsd/html-link-page/tree/main)
+A website that hosts and provides many vanilla and modified EaglerCraft Clients with a clean UI, and a 1.8 server list

-Clients Included:
+Modified Clients Included:

 * Pi Client
 * OddFuture Client